surajm-333/Ace-The-FrontEnd/Search Github Profile/Readme.md

 ## Issue Fixed:
 A person with no knowledge of github can now search for a user and see his/her profile.

+## User Manual:
+1. Search for the Github Username in the search box provided in the template.
+2. Now You will find the profile picture, followers, following and repositories the person with the username has.
+3. This can be used in any website easily.

 ## Tech-Stack Used:
 1. HTML5
 2. CSS, SCSS